Arabic name

 Arabic names have historically been based on a long naming system.
 Many people from Arabic-speaking and also non-Arab Muslim countries have not had given, middle, and family names but rather a chain of names.
 This system remains in use throughout the Arab and Muslim worlds.

 Name structure

 Ism

-The ism (اسم) is the given name, first name, or personal name; e.g. "Ahmad" or "Fatima".
+The ism (اسم) is the given name, first name, or personal name; e.g. "Sami" or "Shamna".
 Most Arabic names have meaning as ordinary adjectives and nouns, and are often aspirational of character.
 For example, Muhammad means 'Praiseworthy' and Ali means 'Exalted' or 'High'.

 The syntactic context will generally differentiate the name from the noun or adjective.
 However, Arabic newspapers will occasionally place names in brackets, or quotation marks, to avoid confusion.

 In fact, the name Muhammad is so popular throughout parts of Africa, Arabia, the Middle East, South Asia and Southeast Asia, that it is often represented by the abbreviation "Md.", "Mohd.", "Muhd.", or just "M.".
 In India, Pakistan, Bangladesh, Malaysia, Indonesia and the Philippines, due to its almost ubiquitous use as a first name, a person will often be referred to by their second name: